Dr Hellen Frost

 I am the Course Director for the undergraduate Forensic Investigation courses and teach forensic chemistry and biology.
 My specialist areas are analytical chemistry, toxicology and fire investigation.

 I am the Foundation Year lead for forensic investigation and due to my background in secondary education am able to bridge the gap between school/college level science and that needed at degree level.
-I have a BSc (Hons) Analytical Chemistry and Toxicology, BSc (Hons) Forensic Investigation, PGCE Secondary Science and am currently completing my PhD in Criminal Justice.
+I have a BSc (Hons) Analytical Chemistry and Toxicology, BSc (Hons) Forensic Investigation, PGCE Secondary Science and have recently completed my PhD in Law.

 I am a Member of the Royal Society of Chemistry, a Fellow of the HEA and Associate of the CSFS.